The Ultimate Guide To Community Management

 • Rely on each other for support and feedback

-A true community is one that, once you eventually leave, you take with you the connections you made and are considered a part of the group.
-Think of American sororities – even when you graduate, you always remain a member at heart and are welcomed back with open arms.
+A true community is one where, even if you eventually leave, you take the connections you made with you and are still considered a part of the group.
+Think of alumni-based groups or long-standing membership organizations, connections often last well beyond active participation.

 That’s where community managers come in.